 Step 2: Reconnect the existing showerhead.

 On one side of a cross-tee fitting, wrap a plumber’s pipe seal tape around the threads.
 Then screw the original shower head to the cross-tee diverter.
-Tighten the showerhead using hands.
+Tighten the showerhead using your hands.

 Step 3: Attach a flexible hose.